nikkomiu/blog/content/guides/secure-debian/0-usb-installation-specifics.md

 apt install intel-microcode
 ```

+{{< callout type=note >}}
-> **Note:** Some Linux distros will include both x64 microcode packages by default.
-So you may not _need_ to run these
+Some Linux distros will include both x64 microcode packages by default.
+So you may not _need_ to run these commands.
-> commands.
 However, I generally find it to be a good idea to run them just to be sure that they're added to the kernel.
+{{</ callout >}}